Welcome to Cornwall Tour

 Covering an area of 1,376 sq miles (3,363sq km) and famed for its golden beaches, secluded coves, and dramatic soaring cliffs, which in spring are lined with pink sea thrift.
 With the longest stretch of continuous coastline in Britain, Cornwall's history is intricately bound up with the sea The county has a mild climate and its warm summer temperatures due to the Gulf Stream make it an ideal holiday location.

-This site is designed as a guide to the best that Cornwall has to offer the visitor, it covers the best beaches, beauty spots, walks, towns, villages, ancient monuments, historic buildings and other tourist attractions.
+This site is designed as a guide to the best that Cornwall has to offer the visitor, it covers the best beaches, beauty spots, walks, towns, villages, ancient monuments, historic buildings and other tourist attractions along with hundreds of photographs.
 It contains all the information necessary to plan the perfect holiday in Cornwall or simply learn more about the county.